Foreign concessions in China

-Concessions in China were a group of concessions that existed during the late Imperial China and the Republic of China, which were governed and occupied by foreign powers, and are frequently associated with colonialism and imperialism.
+Foreign concessions in China were a group of concessions that existed during late Imperial China and the Republic of China, which were governed and occupied by foreign powers, and are frequently associated with colonialism and imperialism.

 The concessions had extraterritoriality and were enclaves inside key cities that became treaty ports.
 All the concessions have been dissolved in the present day.